Nokhal/SkyrimInstallGuide/README.md

 You can start the game now if you want for the Skyrim - Anniversary Edition completely vanilla experience.
 (No Mods outside of the paid one of anniversary edition).

-## 2: Setting up the modding framework.
+## 2: Setting up the modding framework

 Create an account on https://www.nexusmods.com